openstate/open-raadsinformatie/maintenance_guide.md

 - When dealing with IBabs issues, use SoapUI.
 - When finding logs for a municipality, use the GCP querybuilder with `textPayload:municipality`

-## Reverting a back-up

-- Go to GCP -> Kubernetes -> Snapshots
-- The snapshot schedule `postgres-weekly` is actually elastic
-- Go to disks, create disk, standard disk, source type -> snapshot2

 ## Folder structure